panglesd/slipshow/docs/index.rst

 In a typed presentation, the equivalent of a slide is called a *slip*.
 Each slip is like a slide, but with no bottom limit.
 That is, the content can be arbitrarily long!
 During the presentation, the camera will "scroll" down to reveal the hidden content, following a script given by the presenter!

 In a drawn presentation, the content consists of replaying a recorded drawing made by the author.
-It makes presentation such as the one made by TODO links 2-minute physics, RSA animate or Suckerpinch much more accessible, and note that there is no need for drawing skill to make such a presentation more didactic, entertaining, more satisfying to create, or just feeling more human.
+It makes presentation such as the one made by TODO: links 2-minute physics, RSA animate or Suckerpinch much more accessible, and note that there is no need for drawing skill to make such a presentation more didactic, entertaining, more satisfying to create, or just feeling more human.

 Slipshow compiles files written in an extension of markdown, to a standalone html file viewable offline in any web browser.